 Davidson County Woman Charged with TennCare Fraud

-If convicted, Watson could face penalties of up to a maximum of 24 years in prison for both Class D felonies.
-The case is being prosecuted by District Attorney Glenn R. Funk of Davidson County.
+If convicted Gray could face penalties of up to a maximum of 24 years in prison for the two counts of TennCare fraud.
+The case is being prosecuted by District Attorney General Ray Whitley of Sumner County.

-The OIG, which is separate from TennCare, began full operation in February 2005 and has investigated over 5,760 criminal cases leading to more than $10.8 million ordered in restitution to TennCare.
-This has helped lead to a total estimated cost avoidance of more than $163.6 million for TennCare, according to the latest figures.
-To date, 3,133 people have been charged with TennCare fraud.
+The OIG, which is separate from TennCare, began full operation in February 2005 and has investigated cases leading to more than $3 million being repaid to TennCare, with a total estimated cost avoidance of more than $163.6 million for TennCare, according to latest figures.
+To date, 3,145 people have been charged with TennCare fraud.

 Through the OIG Cash for Tips Program established by the Legislature, Tennesseans can get cash rewards for TennCare fraud tips that lead to convictions.
 Anyone can report suspected TennCare fraud by calling 1-800-433-3982, toll-free or by logging on to www.tn.gov/oig/ and following the prompts that read “Report TennCare Fraud.”